 The St. Petersburg Gardens is truly a one-of-a-kind attraction and a must-visit while you’re in Florida.
 As its name suggests, it’s unique because it was originally formed by draining a sinkhole.

-The St. Petersburg Gardens are made up of lush demonstration gardens, cascading waterfalls, and even have a flock of flamingos.
+The St. Petersburg Gardens are made up of lush demonstration gardens, cascading waterfalls, and even a flock of flamingos.
 The gardens have tours, special events, and even horticultural programs.

 25. Spend the Day at Universal Studios